School Recovery Coach Program

 *criminal record check and the vulnerable sector screening are mandatory for all OCJ Recovery Coaches.

-**all OCJ Recovery Coaches are under supervision of OCJ Director of Programming who is a CACCF certified Addiction Counsellor and CACCF certified Recovery Coach.
+**all OCJ Coaches are under supervision of OCJ Director of Operations and Education, who is a CACCF certified Addiction Counsellor and CACCF certified Recovery Coach.
 Each coach is bound by CACCF code of ethics and follows FOIP requirements.